Hanoch Milwidsky

-Hanoch Dov Milwidsky (חנוך דב מילביצקי; born 13 December 1973) is an Israeli politician who currently serves as a member of the Knesset for Likud.
+Hanoch Dov Milwidsky (חנוך דב מילביצקי; born 13 February 1973) is an Israeli politician who currently serves as a member of the Knesset for Likud.

 Biography

 Milwidsky was born in 1973 in Jerusalem.
 He earned an LLB at Reichman University and an MA in Jewish history at the University of Haifa.
 He worked as a legal advisor to the Bnei Baruch organisation.

 In 2013 he was elected to Petah Tikva city council, going on to serve as deputy mayor.
 Previously a member of Yesh Atid, prior to the 2022 Knesset elections Milwidsky was placed twenty-sixth on the Likud list.
 He was elected to the Knesset as the party won 32 seats.

 Controversies

-After the judicial reform attempt by the government and the mass reactions to it, followed by the Hamas-led October 7, 2023 invasion and onslaught and the ensuing Gaza war, Milwidsky made a number of controversial statements.
+After the judicial reform attempt by the government and the mass reactions to it, followed by the 2023 Hamas-led attack on Israel and the ensuing Gaza war, Milwidsky made a number of controversial statements.